 Since the potential is radially symmetric, we can redefine the fields as $\phi_\parallel = \phi_R \cos\theta - \phi_I \sin\theta$ and $\phi_\perp = \phi_R \sin\theta + \phi_I \cos\theta$, where at the background level $\bar\phi_\perp=0$.
-This essentially makes the analysis follow our earlier work~\cite{Cui:2023fbg}, where we considered (among others) systems with two scalar fields with a quartic coupling, where one field is initially displaced from its minimum, and the other is (classically) at zero.
-This specific example is a combination of Models A and D of Ref.~\cite{Cui:2023fbg}.
+This essentially follows our earlier work~\cite{Cui:2023fbg}, where we considered (among others) systems with two scalar fields featuring a quartic coupling, with one field initially displaced from its minimum and the other (classically) at zero.
+This specific example combines Models A and D from Ref.~\cite{Cui:2023fbg}.
 The equations of motion for the fluctuations in the $\phi_\parallel-\phi_\perp$ basis are

 In principle, we can see two sources of parametric resonance: self-resonance of the $\phi_\parallel $ field due to the quartic term $3\lambda_\Phi \bar\phi^2\delta\phi_\parallel $ and resonant amplification of the $\phi_\perp $ field through the coupling term $\lambda_\Phi \bar \phi^2 \delta\phi_\perp$.